HUU/Junction/tests/wiki/TS/Sample.md

 You can create Confluence status macros (colored pills), including in the middle of the line &status-green:like this;

-&status-green:Complete;
-&status-yellow:In Progress;
+&status-green:Complete; &status-yellow:In Progress; &status-grey:Planning; &status-red:Failed; &status-blue:Unknown; &status-purple:Cancelled;
-&status-grey:Planning;
-&status-red:Failed;
-&status-blue:Unknown;
-&status-purple:Cancelled;

 ## Info Panels

-Info: you can create info panels by prepending a paragraph with one of `Info:`, `Warning:`, `Error:`, or `Success:`.
-The prefix will be removed and the entire paragraph wrapped in a corresponding info panel (blue, yellow, red, and green respectively).
+Info: You can create info panels by prepending a paragraph with one of `Info:`, `Warning:`, `Error:`, or `Success:`.

+Warning: The prefix will be removed from the contents.

+Error: You cannot put multiple paragraphs inside an info panel, just a single block of text like this.

+Success: like other block elements, each info panel must be located on its own line (fenced between two new lines).